[on anime art]

 I think I was just 10 or 11 when he told me that.
 I think this age range also marked the beginnings of my addiction to anime (the good ol' days of Macross/Robotech, Akira, Ghost in the Shell, Dragonball and Ranma 1/2).

-(and please be patient, because reason is something that comes long and hard for me), Because of the recent upgrade of anime and manga from a sort of obscure underground form of animation and comicbook art (repectively) to UBER mainstream-ness through GMA 7's "anime r us" campaign which I think is also the cause of the recent MMORPG boom in the country (those half-assed abominations that call themselves RPGs.
+To explain the issue further (and please be patient, because reason is something that comes long and hard for me), Because of the recent upgrade of anime and manga from a sort of obscure underground form of animation and comicbook art (repectively) to UBER mainstream-ness through GMA 7's "anime r us" campaign which I think is also the cause of the recent MMORPG boom in the country (those half-assed abominations that call themselves RPGs.
 Oh how I hate you Ragnarok - but not now... perhaps I shall flame you another time), almost EVERY youngblood artist today has become an anime artist.

-(Ragnarok to be specific).
+It's very easy to notice.
+Everywhere you look you see anime posters and art (Ragnarok to be specific).
 Everything is anime these days.
 And so to make things short and direct, as well as to avoid me having an endless rant about how far and low anime has fallen, my point here is that mainstream's corruption of anime is slowly creeping its way into the youngblood pop-artist.

 I've already outgrown the argument that only Japanese animators and mangakas can draw in the style of "anime".
 (Besides, anime has already developed a culture that is no longer exclusively Japanese - Korea also has its own anime).
 It's not the issue of Japanese culture or anything like that that concerns me and in fact, I actually like this sudden boom of Asian culture across the world.
 It's the issue of originality and identity I'm really after.
 Creativity and innovation is slowly being lost.

+Simply put, all these pinoy youngblood artists are starting to lose themselves in the crowd of anime artists.
+And two or three years ago I know I almost lost myself in that same crowd.
+I realized that the soul of my art was slowly being choked and smothered by anime.
 For the past three or four years I've been trying to create my own style.
 I've been trying to break free of the crowd.
 I realized that anime-art was like this box that I couldn't think out of.
 My artstyle was confined and was prevented from growing by a limited set of rules I eventually found that I could break.
 I was free and I was ready to begin.
 Again.

-then I proceeded to master the pencil (haha. thank you deviantART for showing me the way. and for teaching me my weaknesses and helping me discover my strengths).
+I started by making my art look different from the rest.
+I started with that and learned to mix other methods, mediums, and styles of art and then I proceeded to master the pencil (haha. thank you deviantART for showing me the way. and for teaching me my weaknesses and helping me discover my strengths).
 So I wanted to eventually created a style that people will be able to identify as mine.
 Right now I'm still trying to create a style that people can really say is "uniquely" mine.
 But I won't stop there.

 If possible, I'd create something entirely different or something that has never been done before.
 I want current artists to achieve greater things and not be content and SETTLE for an artstyle that looks so "typical anime" or worse, "bastardized anime" (because you have to admit, only Japanese can do that unique anime look.)

+It should be every artist's quest to create ART that is uniquely his own.
 I'm not trying to say that anime artists should stop drawing like that and go back to traditional, or draw something more realistic or move entirely to a different genre of art or something like that.
 I just want these artists to take the anime style that they grew up on and take it to the next level.
 Make it more unique, more different, an artstyle that is a true reflection of themselves, more them.
 I want them to step out of the crowd and stand out.

 I'm not saying I'm already there and that my art is already definitely original but I'm working on it.
 The path of the artist is a long, hard and endless road.